Tencent/rapidjson/doc/dom.md

 ## DOM as SAX Event Publisher

-In RapidJSON, stringifying a DOM with `Writer` may be look a little bit weired.
+In RapidJSON, stringifying a DOM with `Writer` may be look a little bit weird.

 ~~~~~~~~~~cpp
 // ...